Leading the Way: The First Guidelines for the Clinical Diagnosis and Treatment of Adult ADHD

 The recent surge in adults seeking care for ADHD, coupled with a steady increase in ADHD medication prescriptions, has underscored the pressing need for diagnostic and treatment guidelines.

-With a coalition (the American Psychiatric Association, the American Psychological Association, the American Academy of Neurology, the American Association of Nurse Practitioners, and the National Alliance on Mental Illness), and in partnership with APSARD, CHADD will adapt the guidelines to the needs of different medical and mental health specialists and patient populations.
+With these coalition partners (including the American Psychiatric Association, the American Psychological Association, the American Academy of Neurology, the American Association of Nurse Practitioners, the National Alliance on Mental Illness, and the REACH Institute), and in partnership with APSARD, CHADD will adapt the guidelines to the needs of different medical and mental health specialists and patient populations.
 Currently, CHADD is facilitating focus groups with various practitioners to understand what they need to accurately diagnose and treat their patients.
 The goal is to ensure the guidelines are adopted by a range of health care providers and therapists who are on the front lines of diagnosis and treatment—not just those who specialize in ADHD treatment.

 Why is it important to treat ADHD in adults?